 CMOs in particular should also make sure their own understanding of policy and process maps back to the DPO’s priorities.
 They should arrive at a consensus on how to drive and support innovation and revenue, and be sure to include the DPO in the product development process, so that they stay apprised and have a way to intervene or interject as needed; a check and balance.

 Most importantly, CMOs should recognise (and be quick to capitalise on) the strategic brand advantages of the CMO-DPO partnership.
 What is the DPO, after all, if not another thought leader the CMO can harness?
 They are ultimately someone whose domain expertise and breadth of knowledge only solidifies the brand’s commitment to compliance and privacy, and assures buyers of a business’ good intent.
 Close collaboration between the CMO and DPO can well prove a big brand differentiator; not just a source of credibility, but its own kind of credential which is no different than to the certifications - a GDPR certification, pan European GDPR acceptance - that organisations will require further down the road.

-To learn more about GDPR, attend CIM's specialist training course, Essential Guide to the General Data Protection Regulation (GDPR) for Marketers.Back to all
+To learn more about GDPR, attend CIM's specialist training course, Essential Guide to the General Data Protection Regulation (GDPR) and ePR for Marketers, or the new GDPR e-learning course from CIM, in collaboration with MeLearning.Back to all